 Gary Becigneul holds a PhD in Machine Learning from ETH Zurich.

-At 21, he obtained a master in mathematics from the University of Cambridge, also known as The Part III.
+He finished high school at 16 and at 21 obtained a master in mathematics from the University of Cambridge, also known as The Part III.

 His deepest spiritual aim resides in buying as many Lamborghinis as he can before turning 30.

 In 2019, he went half-a-year to M.I.T, developing graph neural networks for molecular data, presenting at AIDM 2020.

 His subtle mind is often tortured by the most profound philosophical questions, the latest one being: why can I bench-press more than I can squat?